webpack/webpack/README.md

 ## Optimizations

-webpack can do many optimizations to **reduce the output size of your javascript** by deduplicating frequently used modules, minifying, and giving you full control of what is loaded initially and what is loaded at runtime through code splitting.
+webpack can do many optimizations to **reduce the output size of your JavaScript** by deduplicating frequently used modules, minifying, and giving you full control of what is loaded initially and what is loaded at runtime through code splitting.
 It can also can make your code chunks **cache friendly** by using hashes.